uea-teaching/web-based-programming/lectures/canvas.md

 A canvas is a single DOM element that contains a image.

-Unlike an SVG image, the canvas does not preserve shapes such that they can be moved or resized.
+- Does not preserve shapes such that they can be moved or resized.

-The only way to move a shape is to _clear_ the canvas and _redraw_ it.
+- The only way to move a shape is to _clear_ the canvas and _redraw_ it.

 ## Canvas element {data-auto-animate="true"}